Governance & Policies

 The Office of Information Technology is responsible for daily maintenance and maintaining the security of the systems they operate.
 They are further responsible for notifying users of their security policies and any changes to these policies.
 All security policies must be reviewed and approved by the Office of Information Technology.

-In the event of an Internet or Intranet Security Breach requiring interruption or denial of service between a subnet and the Internet or Intranet, the Vice President of the Office of Technology Systems must be informed prior to the separation.
+In the event of an Internet or Intranet Security Breach requiring interruption or denial of service between a subnet and the Internet or Intranet, the Vice President of the Office of Information Technology Services must be informed prior to the separation.

 Definitions / Terms